alb5374/mgkdb/README.md

 ### **What was MGKDB developed with?**
 MGKDB is written for **Python 3.6** using **Anaconda 1.6** packages.
 As of yet, no other versions of Python or Anaconda have been tested.
 Any other scritps necessary for running MGKDB are included in this repository.

-## **File notation**
+### **Naming conventions in MGKDB**
-* In MGKDB linear runs are labeled 'linear' and nonlinear runs are labeled 'nonlin.'
+* In MGKDB linear runs are labeled 'linear' and nonlinear runs are labeled 'nonlin'.
-* MGKDB refers to each folder of runs as a 'run collection.'
-Upon submitting a folder to MGKDB, each run in the folder will be given a 'run_collection_name' value as the folder name.
+* MGKDB refers to each folder of runs as a 'run collection'.
+Upon submitting a folder to MGKDB, each run in the folder will be given a "run_collection_name" value, set as the folder name.
 It may be helpful to include 'linear' or 'nonlin' in the folder name.
+	* All runs relating to each other should be kept in a single folder with suffixes to identify them, e.g., each run from a linear scan or continuations from checkpoints
-	* Runs in the folder are identified by their suffix, shown in MGKDB as "run_suffix."
+	* Runs in the folder are identified by their suffix, e.g. '_0005' or '_rho.95', shown in MGKDB as "run_suffix."

 ## **Instructions**
 1. Clone the repository.